Skip to main content

 1. They send a payout to a wallet outside of the Juicebox ecosystem, or when

-2. Funds are cashed out while a project's redemption rate is less than 100%.
+2. Funds are cashed out while a project's cash out tax rate is greater than 0%.

 To be clear: